DSN Weigh In- Shop So You Don't Drop!

 Britt M- I usually go with my husband and we do only a little shopping.
 What we need for the night or next day.
 If we are especially adventurous we might get a little more.
 I always push the cart no matter how little we get.
 I feel it is supporting for me.
 On the very rare occasions, my husband grabs a basket I grab his arm.
 We try to go during low crowd times.

 Ashley A-order everything.
 I have a Sam's membership and order bulk items that can be shipped, I have amazon prime and shop there and will buy amazon pantry for other items and sales.
-I use Kroger and walmart apps and schedule a pickup for when my husband gets off work.
+I use Kroger and Walmart apps and schedule a pickup for when my husband gets off work.
 The kids haul it all in and I help put it away.
 I save my spoons that day and use them to do that.
-I also fix quick meals that evening like baked potatoes , chilli pies, hot dogs or omelettes.
-So that I dont over do it.
+I also fix quick meals that evening like baked potatoes , chili pies, hot dogs or omelettes.
+So that I don't over do it.

 Dana T- I order online as much as possible.
 When I do shop it’s for one or two items and I don’t do much at home before or after I go.
 I know what I’m going for....no more just “looking around” for me.